akshitagupta04/freelance-projects/README.md

 # Freelance Projects
-Freelance project work showcasing Verilog/VHDL RTL design, hardware design, core electronics, as well as other technical work experience.
+Pursuing freelance work in VHDL/Verilog RTL design, hardware design, core electronics as well as other technical work to broaden my practical experience.
+I gained 10 months of hands-on experience in technical writing, technical documentation, and CircuitLab.